 - Character Education Lessons: The counselor may work with whole classes on character education.
 Topics covered include but are not limited to sharing, citizenship, good sportsmanship, cooperation, conflict resolution, and friendship.

 - Individual and Small Groups: A child may be referred by parent or teacher for individual or small group work for a variety of reasons.
-The counselor may work with a child to facilitate behavioral change, to enhance communication and social skills, help students cope with daily and life stressors, and promote decision making skills.
+The counselor may work with a child to facilitate behavioral change, enhance communication and social skills, help students cope with daily and life stressors, and promote decision-making skills.
 The counselor will meet with the child and communicate with parents and teachers regarding the child's individual needs.

 Speech and language services are funded through Winnetka District 36, under the category of "free and proportionate share."
-The speech pathologist is hired by the public school district and come to Sacred Heart two times per week.
+The speech pathologist is hired by the public school district and comes to Sacred Heart two times per week.
 The services provided are determined by the student's case study, noting his/her specific needs and goals.
 A mild issue entitles a student to 30 minutes of speech per week.
 A mild issue entitles a student to 60 minutes per week.
 And a more intensive issue can receive up to 90 minutes per week.